b3rs3rk/steamfront/README.md

-# steamfront
+# Steamfront - PHP Wrapper for Accessing the Steam Storefront API

-PHP Wrapper for Accessing the Steam Storefront API
+Composer installation required to use this library.